 To create an activities program choose activities that stimulate the senses (sight, hearing, taste, touch, and smell).
 Keep activities short, and consider turning simple everyday events into a creative activity.
 Make your choices based on what is interesting to you as the caregiver as well as what appeals to the individual or group you are working with.
 Also, get to know social histories so that you can base activities on specific interests and abilities.

 Demonstrate how to prepare/cook a meal or snack.
 You can make salad, pizza, cupcakes, cookies, quesadillas, smoothies, ice cream sundaes, or anything your taste buds desire!

-At Autumn Years our residents love to make pizza!
-We get raw dough from Trader Joe's along with pizza sauce, toppings and cheese.
-Everyone gets the opportunity to make their own individual pizza.
-After lunch we cook the pizza to eat for a snack.
+My residents loved to make pizza!
+We would get raw dough from Trader Joe's along with pizza sauce, toppings and cheese.
+Everyone got the opportunity to make their own individual pizza.
+After lunch we cooked the pizza to eat for a snack.
 Yum!!
 Photo by: Mandy Stradley

 Orange Peel Aroma Therapy